oliver117/fizzbuzz/README.md

 fizzbuzz
 ========

-Two solutions to the FizzBuzz problem.
+Several solutions to the FizzBuzz problem.